Spectacular results at a school intent on helping able high achievers reach their starry goals.

 Pupils & parents

 Despite the school’s size, pupils say it feels like a real community.
-And they’re a supportive bunch - one pupil telling us about the school dance clubs modestly omitted to mention she was part of the Silver Company and her friends were quick to c
+And they’re a supportive bunch - one pupil telling us about the school dance clubs modestly omitted to mention she was part of the Silver Company and her friends were quick to chip

 The last word